Malta in the Eurovision Song Contest 2021

-Malta was represented at the Eurovision Song Contest 2021 with the song "Je me casse" written by Malin Christin, Amanuel Dermont, Nicklas Eklund and Pete Barringer.
-The song was performed by Destiny Chukunyere, who was due to compete in the 2020 contest with "All of My Love" before the 2020 event's cancellation.
-The song Destiny would perform at the Eurovision Song Contest, "Je me casse", was also internally selected and was released to the public on 15 March.
+Malta was represented at the Eurovision Song Contest 2021 with the song "Je me casse", written by Malin Christin, Amanuel Dermont, Nicklas Eklund, and Pete Barringer, and performed by Destiny Chukunyere.
+The Maltese participating broadcaster, Public Broadcasting Services (PBS), internally selected its entry for the contest.
+Chukunyere was due to compete in the 2020 contest with "All of My Love" before the event's cancellation.
+PBS announced her as its representative on 18 May 2020.
+The song she would perform at the contest, "Je me casse", was released to the public on 15 March 2021.

 Malta was drawn to compete in the first semi-final of the Eurovision Song Contest which took place on 18 May 2021.
 Performing as the closing entry during the show in position 16, "Je me casse" was announced among the top 10 entries of the first semi-final and therefore qualified to compete in the final on 22 May.
 It was later revealed that Malta placed first out of the 16 participating countries in the semi-final with 325 points.
 In the final, Malta performed in position 6 and placed seventh out of the 26 participating countries, scoring 255 points.

 Background

-Prior to the 2021 contest, Malta had participated in the Eurovision Song Contest thirty-two times since the country's first entry in 1971.
-Malta briefly competed in the Eurovision Song Contest in the 1970s before withdrawing for sixteen years.
-The country had, to this point, competed in every contest since returning in 1991.
-Malta's best placing in the contest thus far was second, which it achieved on two occasions: in 2002 with the song "7th Wonder" performed by Ira Losco and in the 2005 contest with the song "Angel" performed by Chiara.
-In the 2019 edition, Malta qualified to the final and placed 14th with the song "Chameleon" performed by Michela Pace.
+Prior to the 2021 contest, the Maltese Broadcasting Authority (MBA) until 1975, and the Public Broadcasting Services (PBS) since 1991, have participated in the Eurovision Song Contest representing Malta thirty-two times since MBA's first entry in 1971.
+MBA briefly competed in the contest in the 1970s before withdrawing for sixteen years, while PBS competed in every contest since their return in 1991.
+Their best placing in the contest thus far was second, achieved on two occasions: in 2002 with the song "7th Wonder" performed by Ira Losco and in the 2005 contest with the song "Angel" performed by Chiara.
+In the 2019 edition, "Chameleon" performed by Michela Pace qualified to the final and placed 14th.

-For the 2021 contest, the Maltese national broadcaster, Public Broadcasting Services (PBS), broadcast the event within Malta and organised the selection process for the nation's entry.
-PBS confirmed their intentions to participate at it on 18 May 2020.
-For their 2019 and 2020 participations, PBS utilised the talent show format X Factor Malta which resulted in the selection of a winning performer that would subsequently be given an internally selected song to perform at Eurovision.
+As part of its duties as participating broadcaster, PBS organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed its intentions to participate at the 2021 contest on 18 May 2020.
+For its 2019 and 2020 participations, PBS utilised the talent show format X Factor Malta which resulted in the selection of a winning performer that would subsequently be given an internally selected song to perform at Eurovision.